stekliPes/lugy-android-manifest/README.md

 Lugy's additions:
   - buildable automotive and "regular" flavour of android
   - "generalKenobi" - a hello world app designed to test how we build apps
-  - fast-dds with dependencies (TBD)
+  - fast-dds with dependencies
-  - a DDS app that talks with a dds network (prototype for car integration) - TBD
+  - a DDS pair of DDS apps that communicate with each other (prototype for car integration)
   - integration of the above DDS app with VehicleHAL (on AAOS) - TBD

 # Building